Chapter 2: Earth Materials

 While the concept of mineral cleavage is difficult, identifying cleavage in minerals doesn’t have to be.
 When looking at a mineral, the easiest way to identify cleavage is to shine a light on its surface.
 If that surface brilliantly reflects light, then you most likely have a cleavage plane.
 Today, just about everyone has a cell phone with a flashlight that can be used to identify cleavage.
 In the absence of that, you can move the mineral around underneath an overhead light or use sunlight.

 Minerals don’t always break in predictable ways, and that’s when we use the term fracture.
 Fracture describes irregular breakage in minerals, which usually occurs on mineral planes that don’t have any weak bonds.
-This sounds easy enough; flat surfaces mean cleavage and uneven surfaces mean fracture, but the truth is that it can be messy.
+This sounds easy enough; flat surfaces mean cleavage, and uneven surfaces mean fracture, but the truth is that it can be messy.
 Minerals can appear to have flat surfaces that are not actually cleavage, and fracturing can occur along planes of cleavage.
 This is why you need to look closely at the surface of a mineral using a hand lens.

 A hand lens is a magnifying glass to help geologists look closely at rocks and minerals.
 To use the hand lens properly, you need to place the lens up against your face and then move the mineral or rock sample back and forth to get it into focus.
-A common mistake students make is holding the mineral or rock still and moving the hand lens; this is incorrect and is not going to help you see small-scale features in rocks and minerals.
+A common mistake students make is holding the mineral or rock still and moving the hand lens; this is incorrect and will not help you see small-scale features in rocks and minerals.

 |2-2.5||Colorless, light tan, yellow||One plane||Can be peeled into transparent, flexible sheets||Muscovite|